ROT18 Encoder & Decoder

 1234567890

-Note: Letters use ROT13, numbers use ROT5
+Note: Letters use ROT13, and numbers use ROT5

 How ROT18 Works